Lifestyle in Sydney

 Expats wanting to go where the crowd is on a Friday or Saturday night should head to Kings Cross, where some of the city’s best nightclubs are found.
 For trendier hangouts head to Darling Harbour and check out one of the many bars along the wharf.

-Other areas of the city to check out include Kings Street in Newtown and Oxford Street in Darlinghurst.
-Both of these areas offer a wide selection of pubs to choose from and drink prices tend to be slightly cheaper than in venues in the city centre.
+Other areas of the city to explore include Kings Street in Newtown and Oxford Street in Darlinghurst.
+Both of these areas offer a wide selection of pubs to choose from and drink prices tend to be slightly cheaper than at venues in the city centre.